dotnet/xharness/README.md

 The tool requires **.NET Core 3.1.201** or later to be run.
 It is packaged as a `dotnet tool` command and can be installed using the [dotnet tool CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).

-- The iOS scenarios require you to run the tool on MacOS with Xcode 11.4. **(and pre-installed iOS simulator 13.3 - this will be improved later and specific version won't be needed)**
+- The iOS scenarios require you to run the tool on MacOS with full Xcode installation
 - Android scenarios are supported on Linux, macOS and Windows systems
 - Browsers scenarious are supported on Linux systems